bmakinlabi/Angular/NOTES.md

-# 25. String Interpolation
-- The string interpolation `{{}}` has to resolve to a string
-- Wow, I installed the VS Code plugin for TSLint and then I made the settings, which now means that the type annotation isn't showing any underline that often specifies that something is wrong.
-- I've learned about String Interpolation
+# 26. Property Binding
+- Square brackets indicate to Angular that we're using property binding.
+- Wow, this is cool.
+I can now understand property binding.